Understanding the Economics of Secondhand Tarot: Why Decks Are Priced The Way They Are

 Retail Price vs. Wholesale Price

-Retail price is what you see when shopping as a customer — whether that’s on Etsy, in a metaphysical shop, or from a personal seller.
+Retail price = what you see when shopping as a customer.
+Whether that’s on Etsy, in a metaphysical shop, or in the store at Wal Mart.
+This is the final price that a business places something for sale before a Customer buys it.

 Wholesale price is what a business or shop typically pays to buy an item directly from a creator or distributor, often at a 30–50% discount.